 In connection with the performancesoft acquisition, Actuate's Board of Directors duly authorized the issuance of stock options to eligible employees from the Company's 1998 Equity Incentive Plan.
 A total of 530,200 non-statutory stock options were issued in January of 2006 at an exercise price of \$3.36.
 Each grant shall fully vest in four years with 25% vesting at the end of year one and the remaining balance to vest in thirty-six equal successive monthly installments.
-These shares were valued at their fair value in accordance with SFAS 123R and are being amortized over their vesting period.
+These shares were valued at their fair value in accordance with SFAS 123R and are being amortized over their vesting period using the accelerated amortization method as provided under Financial Accounting Standards Board Interpretation Number 28, "Accounting for Stock Appreciation Rights and Other Variable Stock Option or Awards Plans" ("FIN 28").